- We're celebrating NSPCC Number Day at London Fields today!

 Mathematics at London Fields Primary School

 Mathematics is an inter-connected and highly creative subject that has been developed over centuries, providing solutions to some of the world’s most interesting problems.
 It is essential to everyday life, academic discipline and employment, with the power to change lives.
 At London Fields, we are passionate about our pupils leaving primary school with a sound foundation in the fundamentals of mathematics and the ability to reason, problem solve and follow lines of inquiry.
 Central to this lays a sense of pleasure and curiosity about the subject we hope to foster throughout our whole school community.
+We believe that Maths is for everyone, and we promote a Growth Mindset in the way that children approach Mathematical problems.

 What is ‘Teaching for Mastery’?